GeekTrainer/learn-vue/m05-event-handling/includes/4-module-summary.md

 Now it's your turn!
 Armed with the information presented in this module, you should now be able to perform the following task on your own.

-- create a new button that decrements the value of the cart object
+- Create a new button that decrements the value of the cart object